brettwooldridge/HikariCP/README.md

 This is the so called "Mixed" benchmark, and it executes a representative array of JDBC operations in a realistic mix.
 We think *median* is the number to pay attention to, rather than average (which can get skewed).  *Median* meaning 50% of the iterations were slower, %50 were faster.
 500 threads were started, and the underlying connection pool contained 200 connections.
+Measurements taken in nanoseconds and converted to milliseconds.

 | Pool     |  Med (ms) |  Avg (ms) |  Max (ms) |
 | -------- | ---------:| ---------:| ---------:|